EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 One must also take into account the judicial reforms the States have implemented to eliminate even the appearance of partiality.
-Almost every State --- West Virginia included --- has adopted the American Bar Association's objective standard: "A judge shall avoid impropriety and the appearance of impropriety."
+Almost every State---West Virginia included---has adopted the American Bar Association's objective standard: "A judge shall avoid impropriety and the appearance of impropriety."
 The ABA Model Code's test for appearance of impropriety is "whether the conduct would create in reasonable minds